asalmon91/ARFS-2-Batch/README.md

 # ARFS-2-Batch
-Input from ARFS to create batch files
+Get input for ARFS and create DeMotion batch (.dmb) files from ARFS output.

-This is a script to read the input from ARFS and create a batch file for seamless post-processing.
+See help doc for instructions